StefanHeijden/JavaUtils/README.md

 ---
 + Create a root project directory named `HelloWorldMaven` and `cd HelloWorldMaven`.
 + In a project directory of your choosing, create the following subdirectory structure.
-+ For example, with `mkdir -p src/main/java/programs` on *nix systems:*
++ For example, with `mkdir -p src/applications/java/programs` on *nix systems:*

 + on Windows you can create this directory manually.

     ```
     └── src
-        └── main
+        └── applications
             └── java
                 └── programs
     ```
-+ Within the `src/main/java/programs` directory, you can create any Java classes you want.
++ Within the `src/applications/java/programs` directory, you can create any Java classes you want.
 To maintain consistency with the rest of this guide, create these two classes: `HelloWorld.java` and `Greeter.java`.

-+ `src/main/java/programs/HelloWorld.java`
++ `src/applications/java/programs/HelloWorld.java`
   ```
   package programs;
   public class HelloWorld {
-      public static void main(String[] args) {
+      public static void applications(String[] args) {
           Greeter greeter = new Greeter();
           System.out.println(greeter.sayHello());
       }
   }
   ```

- + `src/main/java/programs/Greeter.java`
+ + `src/applications/java/programs/Greeter.java`
     ```
     package programs;
     public class Greeter {